Answered By: Rick Kaeser

 What do I do if the article is unavailable either online or in print?

-Once you click on the large, blue, “Request it Here” button you'll immediately see that all of the citation information has been filled in for you and you simply have to submit the request.
+Once you click on the link you'll immediately see that all of the citation information has been filled in for you and you simply have to submit the request.

-The Article Linker page shows the article is available, but it isn't.
+The page shows the article is available full text, but it isn't.
 What do I do?

-If the Article Linker page has incorrect information from the publisher or vendor and does not link you to the article and is not available in print, go to the ILLiad Interlibrary Loan/Document Delivery system and submit an article request.
-Be sure to add a note that the Article Linker holdings are incorrect.
+If the database has incorrect information from the publisher or vendor and does not link you to the article, and is not available in print, go to Interlibrary Loan/ILLiad and submit an article request.
+Be sure to add a note that the "Full Text Finder" holdings are incorrect.
 If this is your first time using the system you will be prompted to create an account.

 Now that I’ve requested an article when and how will it arrive?